christo/loquacious/README.md

       records such as session, timestamps, user prompt, modestate etc.
 * [ ] check out [d-id.com](http://d-id.com) API for lipsync video generation
   [streaming API](https://docs.d-id.com/reference/talks-streams-overview)
   could also be proxied and saved to disk.
+It also claims to support direct elevenlabs integration so could do speech and lipsync video in one API call.
 * [ ] check [Synthesia](https://www.synthesia.io/features/avatars) for lip sync
 * [ ] check [Hey Gen](https://www.heygen.com/interactive-avatar) for lip sync
 * design character persona and interaction workflow such that potentially long